collective/collective.developermanual/source/views/browserviews.rst

 *Views* are the basic elements of modern Python web frameworks.
 A view runs code to setup Python variables for a rendering template.
-Output is not limited to HTML pages and snippets, but may contain JSON, file download payloads, or other data formats.
+Output is not limited to HTML pages and snippets, but may contain :term:`JSON`, file download payloads, or other data formats.

-Views are usually a combination of a:
+Views are usually a combination of:

-* Python class, which performs the user interface logic setup, and a
+* a Python class, which performs the user interface logic setup, and a
 * corresponding :term:`ZPT` page template, or direct Python string output.

 By keeping as much of the view logic in a separate Python class as we